MGAS: Multi-Granularity Architecture Search for Trade-Off Between Model Effectiveness and Efficiency: Experiments

-We impletement MGAS with two different search space settings.
-In order to compare with coarse-grained methods that prioritize accuracy, we start with a search space that contains relatively large models consisting of 14 cells and an initial filter number of 44.
-On the other hand, to compare with fine-grained methods that prioritize model efficiency and require higher search cost, we explore smaller models with 8 cells and an initial filter number of 24.
-For fair comparison, we use the same depth and initial width setting for the baseline DASS.
-We retrain the discovered architecture for 600 epochs for evaluation, and the results are shown in Table \ref{tb1}.
-We utilize top-1 accuracy density \cite{bianco2018benchmark} to measure the accuracy-efficiency trade-off, which quantifies how efficiently each model uses its parameters by dividing top-1 accuracy by parameter number.
+We implement MG-DARTS with two different search space settings.
+In order to compare with most of single-granularity methods that prioritize accuracy, we adopt a large search space configuration, which includes relatively large models with 14 cells and an initial filter number of 44.
+On the other hand, to compare with most of multi-granularity methods that prioritize model efficiency and require higher search cost, we adopt a small search space configuration, exploring more compact models with 8 cells and an initial filter number of 24.
+For fair comparison, we adopt the same depth and initial width settings for the baseline DASS.
+We set the weight retention ratio to 90\% for DASS during pruning, as this ratio shows the most promising results under our search configuration according to our toy ablation study (Table~\ref{tb6}).
+The results are shown in Table \ref{tb1}.
+We utilize accuracy density \cite{bianco2018benchmark} to measure the accuracy-efficiency trade-off, which quantifies how efficiently each model uses its parameters by dividing top-1 accuracy by parameter number.

-Compared with coarse-grained methods, MGAS achieves comparable accuracy of around 97.4\% and 83.5\% on CIFAR-10 and CIFAR-100, respectively, using only 2.1M parameters.
-In the case of CIFAR-10, our method enables a reduction of up to 40\% in model size compared to PC-DARTS and MSG-DAS while demonstrating a similar accuracy level with a marginal difference of 0.1\%.
-For CIFAR-100, our method leads to a reduction of up to 45\% in model size compared to P-DARTS and MR-DARTS at the same accuracy level.
-Additionally, MGAS outperforms all the baselines in terms of the top-1 accuracy density, showcasing the advantages of exploring a multi-granularity search space.
+In the large model setting, MG-DARTS achieves comparable accuracy of around 97.5\% and 83.8\% on CIFAR-10 and CIFAR-100, respectively, using only 2.2M parameters.
+On CIFAR-10, MG-DARTS reduces model size by an average of up to 40\% compared to baselines with a marginal accuracy difference of 0.05\%.
+For CIFAR-100, MG-DARTS outperforms all baselines in accuracy except CDARTS, while achieving up to a 43\% reduction in model size compared to CDARTS, with only a modest accuracy gap of around 0.5\%.
+Additionally, MG-DARTS outperforms all the baselines in terms of the accuracy density, showcasing the advantages of exploring a comprehensive multi-granularity search space.

-In comparison with fine-grained methods, MGAS converges to an architecture with a similar parameter count of approximately 0.7M, yet exhibits substantially higher accuracy.
-This demonstrates the benefits of balancing the remaining ratios of units at different granularity levels.

-It is worth mentioning that the original DASS paper reports a promising result of 95.31\% accuracy with only 0.1M parameters on CIFAR-10.
-However, their search space configuration, which contains models with 20 cells and an initial filter number of 36, differs from ours.
-As a result, the relative numbers of the remaining operations, filters and weights between their reported result and our implementation are different using the same discretization rules.
-This discrepancy has a surprisingly significant impact on model performance, underscoring the potential influence of relative unit numbers at different granularity levels.
-It indicates that methods relying on manually defined remaining ratios cannot guarantee performance without prior knowledge of the search space design, which further emphasizes the necessity of our method.
+In the small model setting, MG-DARTS exhibits a higher accuracy than DASS while maintaining a similar parameter count around 0.7M.